UK - LONDON - CANARY WHARF - IBÉRICA - VILARNAU CAVA TASTING (POST 2)

 Vilarnau Brut Nature Reserva (50% Macabeo, 35% Parellada, 15% Xarel·lo).

-My preferred choice, dry and toasty.
+My preferred choice is dry and toasty.

 Charred aubergine with cep cream, herbs, and beluga lentil vinaigrette.